Perfect Roasted Potato Wedges

 Recipe Ingredients:

-Here’s everything you’ll need to make this roasted wedge potato recipe along with how to prep.
-See the recipe card below for the exact quantities.
+Here’s everything you’ll need to make this roasted wedge potato recipe.
+The exact quantities are on the recipe card below.

 Ingredients for Perfect Roasted Potato Wedges on white marble background.